 Candidate Criteria: Interns are responsible for assisting both the scheduling and advance staff.
 Workload includes a great deal of correspondence with event organizers and meeting requestors, as well as managing the electronic tracking system of all requests received.
-As the Governor’s calendar contains confidential information, interns are required to be discreet and professional in performing their job.
+As the Governor’s calendar contains confidential information, interns must be discreet and professional in performing their job.
 Other duties may include research on event background, event logistics, and general office support.
-Candidates should have: Professional phone demeanor, prior office experience, attention to detail and familiarity with Microsoft Word and Microsoft Excel.
+Candidates should have prior office experience and display professional phone demeanor, attention to detail, and familiarity with Microsoft Word and Excel.

-Office Description: The Governor’s Personnel Office processes and analyzes background checks and management level personnel transactions for all Secretariats within the Executive Branch.
-The office reviews applications for certain constitutional and statutory appointments, reviews and approves one-day marriage designations, reviews and handles nominations of Justices of the Peace and Notaries Public as well as other traditional human resource functions.
+Office Description: The Governor’s Personnel Office processes and analyzes background checks and management-level personnel transactions for all Secretariats within the Executive Branch.
+The office reviews applications for certain constitutional and statutory appointments, reviews and approves one-day marriage designations, reviews and handles nominations of Justices of the Peace and Notaries Public, and handles other traditional human resource functions.
 The Personnel Office works closely with the Appointments Office and the Legal Counsel.

-Candidate Criteria: Intern responsibilities include assisting in processing background checks, reviewing and approving One-Day Marriage Designation applications, data entry and updating files.
-Interns will be responsible for working with constituents in order to assist in navigating the One Day Marriage Designation Process.
+Candidate Criteria: Intern responsibilities include assisting in processing background checks, reviewing and approving One-Day Marriage Designation applications, data entry, and updating files.
+Interns will be responsible for working with constituents in order to assist them with navigating the One Day Marriage Designation Process.
 Ideal candidates must have attention to detail and strong organizational skills.
 Candidates should also be able to handle highly confidential information responsibly.

 Washington D.C.
 Office of Federal-State Relations for the Commonwealth of Massachusetts